 The person with the gun in his possession has a full-time job.
 He cannot guess, he cannot forget.
 He must know how to use, handle, and store his firearm safely.
 Do not use any firearm without having a complete understanding of its particular characteristics and safe use.
 There is no such thing as a fool proof gun.

-Not all firearms are the same.
-The method of carrying and a fool proof gun.
+a fool proof gun.